Milyan language: The name of the language

 The contemporaneous endonym of the language is unknown.
 The name Milyan was given to it by modern scholars, who believed that it was the language of the Milyae (Μιλύαι), or Milyans, also known by the exonyms Sólymoi (Σόλυμοι), Solymi and Solymians.
 The Milyae were believed to have preceded the Lycians, Pisidians and Phrygians as the main inhabitants of Milyas.

 "Milyan" may be regarded as a misnomer, because Milyas proper was an isolated, inland part of Lycia, whereas all known "Milyan" language inscriptions are from the near-coastal cities of Xanthos and Antiphellos.
 The alternate name, "Lycian B", stresses the close likeness to Lycian A. Diether Schürr characterizes the Lycian B as "poetical Lycian, with some conservative traits, a few idiosyncratic developments, and some elements that it shares with Carian".

-Regardless of the name used, the consensus view is that Milyan/Lycian B is a separate language, rather than a variety of Lycian A.
+Regardless of the name used, the consensus view is that Milyan/Lycian B is a dialect of Lycian.